-Another important feature of the CCS technologies are thermodynamic efficiencies (column 4), which are approximately 10% less than generation technologies without capture and sequestration.
-Finally, carbon emissions are much lower for the CCS technologies than for advanced gas generation but because only 90% of the carbon is removed, some emissions remain (column 5).
-Given these data, Equation 2 can be used to see how, from a partial equilibrium perspective, different generation technologies compare as the price of carbon changes, holding all other input prices constant.
+Another important feature of the CCS technologies are thermodynamic efficiencies (Table 2, column 4), which are approximately 10% less than generation technologies without capture and sequestration.
+Finally, carbon emissions are much lower for the CCS technologies than for advanced gas generation but because only 90% of the carbon is removed, some emissions remain (Table 2, column 5).
+Given these data, Eq.
+(2) can be used to see how, from a partial equilibrium perspective, different generation technologies compare as the price of carbon changes, holding all other input prices constant.
 In particular, we can compute the carbon price that would be necessary to make the lower emitting technologies just competitive with conventional coal technologies or the advanced gas technology.
 These estimated break-even carbon prices, as compared with the advanced gas technology, the lowest cost alternative, and pulverized coal, the most ubiquitous conventional technology, are shown in the last column of Table 2.
-When compared with the advanced gas technology, and at the natural gas prices assumed above, the gas CCS technology becomes competitive at \$190/mtC (metric tons of carbon), half that of the coal capture technology's equivalent price of \$380/mtC.
-These carbon-equivalent prices drop substantially when the capture technologies are compared to pulverized coal technology, which emits over twice as much carbon as the advanced gas technology at 0.201 kg C/kWh.
+When compared with the advanced gas technology, and at the natural gas prices assumed above, the gas CCS technology becomes competitive at \$190/mtC (metric tons of carbon), half that of the coal capture technology's carbon-equivalent price of \$380/mtC.
+These carbonequivalent prices drop substantially when the capture technologies are compared to pulverized coal technology, which at 0.21 kg C/kWh emits over twice as much carbon as the advanced gas technology.
 Evaluated against this technology, the gas CCS technology becomes competitive at \$35/mtC while the coal CCS technology is competitive at prices above \$100/mtC.
 These differences further emphasize the importance of representing the best-available non-capture fossil technology if one hopes to correctly estimate the potential penetration of CCS technologies.